In "The Sense of Beauty" of 1896, the Harvard philosopher George Santayana wrote:

 To form a better understanding of colour, Kandinsky attended to Rudolf Steiner, and his spiritual and symbolic reinterpretation of Goethe's work on colours.
 The Theosophist's lectures of 1908 were to inspire him to paint the Ariel scene from Goethe's Faust, replete with rainbow motif.
 Steiner would often still describe the rainbow as the seven basic colours, which could be augmented by five others (variations on Goethe's purpur) to match the signs of the zodiac and the chromatic scale of music.
 Aromas could also be implicated, along with the planets, colours and music, in forming a grand, cosmic synaesthesia.
 The idea was not a new one.

-The problems of painting music were simplified by Paul Klee in the monochrome "Fugue in Red" (1921): the various fugal themes were shown as different shapes progressing across a dark ground from left to right, leaving trails of after-images like the repetitions of the themes.
+The problems of painting music were simplified by Paul Klee, another erstwhile Blue Rider.
+In the monochrome "Fugue in Red" (1921), he showed the various fugal motifs as different shapes progressing across a dark ground from left to right, leaving trails of after-images like the repetitions of the themes.
 Klee's later works, though polychrome, still managed to condense musical representation so that large ideas could be shown, as distinct from the musical fragments of De Maistre's later works.
 Indeed, Klee's "Ad Parnassum" of 1932 depicted the nature of all fugues with a dappled grid of shifting colour, in an architectonic framework, representing fugal texture and procedure.

 With fellow teachers at the Bauhaus, Klee and Kandinsky had investigated the role of colour in music, dance and film.
 But it was their associate Johannes Itten who, as master of the preliminary course at the Weimar Bauhaus from 1919 to 1923, exerted the greatest influence on the students.
 He devised a colour wheel that was practicable, rational and could be understood by painters and public alike.
 Itten hoped to reconcile the rainbow to the craft of painting, where pigment colours were restricted and a more controlled palette was desired.
 He manipulated the spectrum's fixed colours for aesthetic as well as practical purposes, enabling him to explore colour mixes, and some of the optical effects that had intrigued Goethe and Chevreul.